adrianlee/rest-url2mongo/README.md

 Each request will do a quick lookup with the DB for valid user credentials.

 Idealy, we would want requests to be served through a secure connection via HTTPS protocol.

+Users should be stored in the 'User' collection which only the admin has access permissions.

+## Cookies

+After a successful HTTP request with authentication credentials, the server should generate a hash with a timeout timestamp which indicates the cookie's expiration date.

+This hash should be stored in memory and could contain relevant session information such as a users information needed for future requests which do not require a DB lookup on the Users collections.

+The generated hashes for each unqiue user should persist and be passed around in `Cookie` field of the the reqeust and response headers of each request.

 # Endpoints
 Querystring parameters: